leorrodrigues/bottleneck_interval_tree/README.md

                             \                     \
                              D                     C

 Delete node(1) from each of these trees.
-Note that Case 1 effectively proves Case 2, but not at all Case 3.
+Note that Case 1 conclusively proves Case 2, but not at all Case 3.

 Case 4